PixelSword77/Coding-Assessment-CSharp/README.md

 # Coding Assessment CSharp

 ## Background
 This assessment was created using a Windows 11 virtual machine on my Linux desktop.
-A MySQL database, called "products", is hosted locally and contains a table called "productsList".
+A MySQL database, called "products", is hosted locally and contains a table called "products_list".
 Here, product codes, names, and prices are stored.
 The program was developed using Visual Studio as a console app and written in C#.

 ## How it works